nkimotou/mugicha/README.md

 ### Key Features and Advantages

 Explore the features that make C++ a preferred language for many applications, including performance, flexibility, and the ability to use both procedural and object-oriented programming paradigms.

-### Setting Up Your Development Environment

-Follow the step-by-step guide in the [Development Environment Setup](dev-environment-setup.md) document to configure your system for C++ programming.

-## C++ Basics

-This section covers the foundational elements of C++, including syntax, variables, and control flow statements.
-If you're new to programming, these topics will provide a solid understanding to build upon.

 ### Syntax and Structure